-- Step 1 Log in to the CodeArts homepage, search for your target project, and click the project name to access the project. - Step 2 In the navigation pane, choose Testing > Testing Case. - Step 3 Click Advanced Filterer above the test case list.
-The Processor, Status, Level, Creator, and Result filters are displayed: - Step 4 Set filter criteria as required and click Save.
-Test cases that meet the filter criteria are displayed on the page.

-You can also click Save and Filter.
+- Step 1 Log in to the CodeArts homepage, search for your target project, and click the project name to access the project. - Step 2 In the navigation pane, choose Testing > Testing Case. - Step 3 Click Advanced Filter above the case list.
+Common filter criteria are displayed on the page. - Step 4 Set filter criteria as required and click Filter.
+Test cases that meet the filter criteria are displayed on the page. - You can also click Save and Filter.
 In the dialog box that is displayed, enter the filter name and click OK.
-The saved filter is added to the All cases drop-down list.

-Step 5 (Optional) If advanced filter criteria still do not meet requirements, click Add Filter, select a filter item from the drop-down list box as required, and click Save and Filter.
+The saved filter is added to the All cases drop-down list. - Step 5 (Optional) If advanced filter criteria still do not meet requirements, click Add Filter, select a filter item from the drop-down list box as required, and click Save and Filter.